caiwenhao/new-api-docs/docs/en/api/openai-chat.md

 Include the following in the request headers for API key authentication:

 ```
-Authorization: Bearer $NEWAPI_API_KEY
+Authorization: Bearer $KAPON_API_KEY
 ```

-Where `$NEWAPI_API_KEY` is your API key.
+Where `$KAPON_API_KEY` is your API key.
 You can find or generate your API key on the API keys page of the OpenAI platform.

 ### Request Body Parameters